thejandroman/puppet-nc_nginx/CONTRIBUTING.md

 can use `BEAKER_destroy=no` and `BEAKER_provision=no`.
 On the first run you will at least need `BEAKER_provision` set to yes (the default).
 The Vagrantfile for the created virtual machines will be in `.vagrant/beaker_vagrant_files`.

+### Quirks

+The integration tests have been tested specifically with ruby-2.1.x versions.
+YMMV with other rubies.

+Because we are using the vagrant backend for beaker tests you must use bundler <= 1.10.5.
+This is reflected in the Gemfile.